slakbal/slackwipe/README.md

 ### Queue

 Per default all jobs will be queued onto the `default` Redis queue.
 It is however recommended to keep things separate and have a dedicated queue (tube) for the wipe jobs with a single queue worker that would work the specific queue.
-In the config file you can set the name of the queue to which the jobs should be dispatched to or add the `QUEUE_TUBE_SLACK_WIPE` variable to your environment (.env) file
+In the config file you can set the name of the queue to which the jobs should be dispatched to or add the `QUEUE_TUBE_SLACK` variable to your environment (.env) file

 ```
-'slack_wipe_queue' => env('QUEUE_TUBE_SLACK_WIPE', 'default')
+'slack_wipe_queue' => env('QUEUE_TUBE_SLACK', 'default')
 ```

 ## Execution